omnetpp/omnetpp/doc/src/userguide/intro.rst

    Default layout of the |omnet++| IDE

 The :guilabel:`Project Explorer` on the top left part of the screen shows the projects and their content in your workspace.
-In the example above, the ``queueinglib`` demo project is open.
+In the example above, the "queueinglib" demo project is open.
 You can see the various :file:`.ned`, :file:`.ini`, and other files inside.
 A number of views are docked at the bottom of the window.

 The screenshot shows the open README.txt file in the editor area.
 When a user double-clicks on a file, Eclipse